nielsbasjes/dsmr-tools/README.md

 Parts in this toolkit:

 - DSMR-Simulator:
   - A local application that creates a local "named pipe" which outputs data in the DSMR format.
-The data itself is totally fake (you get nice sinus patterns) and is intended for tesing a pipeline on your development system.
+The data itself is totally fake (you get nice sine wave patterns) and is intended for tesing a pipeline on your development system.
 - Stream record splitter:
   - A library that can read an endless UTF8 string from a file/character device and output substrings that are cut by means of a regex that describes what the end of a record looks like.
 - DSMR-Parser: